GitHub23211/Smart_Sneaker_Head/DEPLOYMENT.md

 git push heroku master
 ```

-4. If the build and release is successful, go to the Heroku website, find and click on the "afternoon-journey-19312" application link, and then go to Settings --> Config Vars and copy the .env variables from the .env file into here if they are not there already.
+4. If the build and release is successful, go to the Heroku website, login to our project account, find and click on the "afternoon-journey-19312" application link, and then go to Settings --> Config Vars and copy the .env variables from the .env file into here if they are not there already.

 5. Website should now be successfully deployed. </br>